openframeworks/ofBook/04_intro_to_graphics/chapter.md

     if (key == 's') {
-        glReadBuffer(GL_FRONT);  // HACK: only needed on windows, when using ofSetAutoBackground(false) ofSaveScreen("savedScreenshot.png");
+        glReadBuffer(GL_FRONT);  // HACK: only needed on windows, when using ofSetAutoBackground(false) ofSaveScreen("savedScreenshot_"+ofGetTimestampString()+".png");
     }

 [`ofSaveScreen(...)`](http://www.openframeworks.cc/documentation/utils/ofUtils.html#show_ofSaveScreen "ofSaveScreen Documentation Page") grabs the current screen and saves it to a file inside of our app's `/bin/data` folder with a filename we specify.
-So press the `s` key and check out "savedScreenshot.png."
+The timestamp is used to create a unique filename, allowing us to save multiple screenshots without worrying about them overriding each other.
+So press the `s` key and check out your screenshot!

 ## Brushes from Freeform Shapes ##